-What are the achievements and targets in industrial value chain development?
-In a world of increasingly personalised manufacturing, what role will Governments and manufacturing companies play to support the development of global manufacturing?
+We are living in an age of disruption.
+Technology is disrupting job progression and business models, while armed conflict, political polarisation, and protectionist measures are detracting from economic growth and long-term goals.
+How can we progress under these circumstances?
+What role will Governments and companies play to support the development of global manufacturing?
 Why is digitalisation important?
 How does standardisation come into the foray?
 How will developing countries keep up with these trends?
 What will the global value chain look like in a few years’ time and how will developing countries be integrated within it?

 The collective impact of digitalisation will alter the global distribution and organisation of production and value chains.
 Technologies associated with 4IR pose both opportunities and challenges for countries participating in GVCs.
 The panel will discuss the implications of a likely disparity of 4IR technology adoption in developed and developing countries and opportunities to comply with the goals of inclusive industrial development (SDG9).
+More importantly, should regulation to avoid potential risk come first?
+Or should application be allowed to progress while developed and developing countries alike are learning from it?
 Related issues are the following?

 The evolution of 4IR technology, such as IoT, big data analytics, and cyber–physical systems, among others, still have an unknown potential impact on sustainability and the environment and compliance with the goals of climate action (SDG13) and sustainable industrial development (SDG9).
 The pattern of current production and its sourcing methods is proving unsustainable and environmentally harmful.
 Society, public sector, and non-governmental organizations are demanding that the industrial sector produce in an economically, environmentally and socially sustainable manner.
 This requirement is genuine since it has become evident that production, when focused only on profit, leads to an unequal distribution of wealth, poor working conditions, the depletion of environmental stocks and the overexploitation of ecological services.
 The advent of 4IR, with its potential for efficiency, circular manufacturing and zero-waste, can be the long-awaited solution to many environmental concerns.